 For an eye cream retailer, it may seem perfectly logical to try to rank a product page for this keyword.
 However, the search results tell a different story:

-Learn more about these in our guide to optimizing for search intent
+Learn more in our guide to optimising for search intent.

 Your title tags and meta descriptions act as your virtual shop front on Google’s search results.